Kevhausendev/kevhausendev/README.md

 # Kevin von Hausen
-I'm Kevin from Chile, and I'm a Software Developer in Android and Full Stack MERN.
+I'm Kevin from Chile, and I'm a Software Developer Android and Full Stack MERN.
 I like to learn in a self-taught intensive way and sharing my knowledge with others whenever I can.

 I like technologies like React, React Native, HTML, CSS and JS.
 In addition Android Mobile development.